BDunham484/REO-READwagon/README.md

 ## Usage

 * Run `node index.js` from the command line to initiate a series of questions.
-Your responses are then used to populate your new README file.
-Upon completion, the file will be located in the `dist` folder.
-In fact, the README file you're currently reading was generated using `REO-READwagon`!
+Your responses are then used to populate your new `README` file.
+Upon completion,the file will be saved in the `dist` folder.
+Fun Fact: the `README` file you're currently reading was generated using `REO-READwagon`!